moritzlschuler/a5treasurer/README.md

 The input data consists of bank statements produced by Action Five's bank, GLS Gemeinschaftsbank, in semicolon-delimited files, as well as a blank version of a donation receipt.

 # Project Structure
-1. Reading in Data File(s)
+1. Reading in Data Files
-2. Merging Data Files (might not be necessary)
+2. Merging Data Files
 3. Sorting Data for Year-End-Report
 4. Aggregating Data for Year-End-Report
 5. Output Aggregated Data for Year-End-Report